Skip to main content

 Textellent makes server message delivery simple and accessible for growing businesses.
 Instead of sending one message at a time, you can create campaigns, schedule SMS texts, manage opt-outs, and analyze campaign performance from one dashboard.

-The platform’s web dashboard allows for full campaign control, and its mobile tools support on-the-go replies, contact management, and notifications.
+The messaging platform’s web dashboard allows for full campaign control, and its mobile tools support on-the-go replies, contact management, and notifications.
 It’s easier for your staff to stay engaged with customers without being tied to a physical office or a specific device.

-If you’re ready to bring more structure to your messaging process, sign up for a free trial or book a demo with Textellent today!
+Sign up for a free trial or book a demo with Textellent today!

 FAQs About Sent as SMS Meaning